kurtekat/shaiya-episode-6/sdev-client/README.md

 https://devblogs.microsoft.com/oldnewthing/20080404-00/?p=22863

 Increasing the stack allocation in two functions seems to be a good solution.
-I added 512 bytes to the following instructions:

 ```
+// ps0182 (PT)
 0047DB76:
 sub esp,000005BC